justinvdm/sig/readme.md

 ### disposal

 When a signal is no longer needed, `reset` should be used.
 Resetting a signal resets its non-static properties, including its source and targets.
-Resetting the signal's transitive sources and targets is necessary for memory collection, and is slightly more involved.
+Resetting a signal also has an effect on its transitive sources and targets, and is slightly more involved.
+This is detailed in the sections top-down resets and bottom-up resets below.

 Note that creating signals without reseting them when done with them will lead to memory leaks for the same reasons not removing event listeners will when using an event listener pattern.

-#### top-down resets
+### top-down resets

 When a signal is reset, any chain of signals originating from it will no longer receive values, so every signal in the chain can be reset.